Did you miss the Goldwater Scholarship Focus ON session? See a Peer Scholarship Advisor!

 The decisions of the Nomination Committee are final.

 Nominees will have time to fine-tune their application.
-Final applications must be submitted online DATE TBD.
+Final applications must be submitted online no later than Thursday, January 30, 2014.

 Read the bulletin of information and application materials very carefully before you begin to fill them out.
 Please contact campus Goldwater representative [[lmgrim, Lisa Grimes]] if you have general questions about your application or about the Goldwater process.